 Why?
 Write about the conflicting emotions to make your readers feel they’re conflicted too.

 Every story has technical information that’ll help the readers understand it better.
 But often, telling the information as it is makes the scene dull and lifeless.
-To keep it interesting, share the information by having your characters argue about it.
+Share the information by having your characters argue about it to keep it interesting.

 What do you feel guilty about your writing?
 Maybe you neglected your daily 20-minute writing goal.
 Or you didn’t write that poem you promised yourself you would.
 List it all down.
 Then beside it, write a resolution or achievement to counter it.

 So you didn’t achieve your daily 20-minute goal?
 But at least you tried and wrote more this month than in the past 3.
 You failed to write the poem?
 Don’t worry!
 You’ll write one right now.

 This exercise should help you dust yourself off whenever you stumble down your knees.
 Onward through your writing journey!

 Following rules makes creative writing easier and more organised.
 Here are some standard rules of creative writing to up your game.